davidhoang/davidhoang-web/src/content/writing/the-obsession-over-craft.md

 ---
-title: "The Obsession Over Craft"
+title: "The obsession over craft"
 pubDate: 2024-03-24
 description: "Your description here"
 ---